attilaoroszdev/switchbutton/README.md

-## SwitchButton - A Button with a Switch
+# SwitchButton - A Button with a Switch

 And Android compound Widget combining a Button and a Switch into a convenient, easy-to-use single widget.
 You can easily set the position of the switch (start or end of the text) and the distance between the switch and text (padding).

+Note for GitHub users: The main development hub for this library is on [GitLab](https://gitlab.com/atlantic_omnibus/open-source/switch-button), which is an **open source** DevOps platform. the repository automatically gets pushed to GitHUb as well for better discoverability.
+You are welcome to open any issues on GH, but if you want to contribute, please visit the [GitLab repo](https://gitlab.com/atlantic_omnibus/open-source/switch-button).

 ## Screenshots